How to use a vape pen to smoke weed & 7 devices first timers will love

-5) Then you can hit at your leisure, lather-rinse-repeat; refilling your wax or oil as it is used up, or replacing oil cartridges when they are emptied.
+5) Then you can hit at your leisure, lather-rinse-repeat; refilling your wax, oil, or e liquids as they're used up, or replacing oil cartridges when they are emptied.
 When you are done you usually deactivate a vape pen by clicking the power button five times, which is also how you turn the thing on.
+Some vapes will even power off automatically.
 If your vape pen isn’t working, check to make sure that it is turned on and/or charged.

 (Push button vape pens, image from O2 Vape on Instagram)